Skip to main content

 RUN go build -o /usr/local/bin/datamitsu

-# FNM and UV require manual system mode config (see manual override section above)
+# UV requires manual system mode config (see manual override section above)

 RUN datamitsu init

 Binary apps automatically detect musl and select the appropriate variant.
+Node runs in managed mode via its static musl archive.
 For JVM, datamitsu auto-detects the system java binary.
-For FNM and UV, configure system mode in your wrapper config (see manual system mode override above).
+For UV, configure system mode in your wrapper config (see manual system mode override above).

 Checking Detection Results